 I recently found that I could distract my Rottie from licking a small wound she had by simply hitting “play” on a video with lots of dogs in it.
 She’d immediately go over to her TV-watching spot and forget all about licking her wound for twenty minutes or so.

 This helped me avoid the need to fit her with an E-collar and helped the wound heal very quickly.

 Canine First-Aid: What Can I Put On My Dog’s Cut?

 Veterinary attention is imperative any time your dog suffers a serious wound or shows signs of infection (redness, swelling or greenish pus, being some of the most common); but you can care for most minor injuries at home.

-- Gently clean the wound with lukewarm water and a dab of a gentle soap.
+- Gently clean the wound with clean water.
 Be sure you wash any debris from the wound.
 If need be, trim the fur around the area with scissors or grooming clippers.

 - Apply a thin layer of topical triple antibiotic cream or ointment to the wound (such as Neosporin).
 While Neosporin and similar products are generally considered safe for dogs, you don’t want your pooch swallowing large quantities of it.
 So, monitor your dog after applying it, and either apply a loose, clean bandage to the wound or fit your dog with an e-collar if she won’t stop licking it.

 - Monitor the wound.
 Most small wounds should begin showing signs of healing (such as new, healthy, pinkish skin forming around the periphery of the wound, the presence of a well-formed scab and the absence of draining fluid) within a few days.
 Contact your vet immediately if the wound worsens or shows signs of infection.

 Many dogs will lick their owner’s wounds, probably do so for the same reason they lick their own wounds: They are trying to clean your wound and accelerate the healing process.